 ...I don't care one SMALL POTATO about being the smartest, most successful, most attractive person.
 Now that isn't to say I'm not all of those things (I DO look pretty darn fabulous, don't I?)
 But what I care about is maximum loving, maximum creating, maximum generosity, and maximum doing exactly what I want to do.
 Life gets so much better once you untangle yourself from the terribly exhausting gymnastics of trying to be who you think other people want.

 ...You are the only one keeping your plane on the runway.
 Wouldn't you say now is a good time to let yourself FLY?
 You were born to take flight, not sit on the runway.

 DISCOMFORT = LAUNCHPAD FOR DESIRE

 ...You can't fly until you actually prepare for takeoff, and takeoff is uncomfortable and bumpy and jostles your tummy.
-You are looking for a version of takeoff that is smooth and comfortable, but that doesn't exist.
+You are looking for a version of takeoff that is smooth and comfortable, but that kind of takeoff does not lead you to what you want.
 When you feel this 'good' kind of discomfort during takeoff, it is confirmation that you are on the right flight.
 And drink lots of ginger tea for the tummy...

 LEARN HOW TO RECEIVE

 ...When you are fortunate enough to receive help, it is your responsibility to honor that gift, in whatever form it comes, and to be very grateful.
 Get over your nonsense stories about how you couldn't possibly, or you don't deserve it, or you feel guilty, blah, blah, blah and learn this sacred and important skill.

 Mic drop!
 She is loving and fierce!